CQCL/guppylang/DEVELOPMENT.md

 - Just: [just.systems](https://just.systems/)
 - uv `>=0.4.27`: [docs.astral.sh](https://docs.astral.sh/uv/getting-started/installation/)
+    * If you have an older manually installed `uv` version, you can upgrade it with `uv self update`.

 The extended test suite has additional requirements.
 These are **optional**; tests that require them will be skipped if they are not installed.